naor88/nba-players/README.md

 - **React Secure Storage**: Secure storage for sensitive data.
 - **Vite**: A fast build tool for modern web projects.
 - **TypeScript**: A strongly typed programming language that builds on JavaScript.
+- **Netlify**: Used for deploying the application with continuous deployment support.

 ## Installation